2 more cashmere scarfs

 I am working on a tutorial for the shopping bags- soon I hope.
 Also, some more info on sewing the cashmere.
 Another day.

-8 Responses to “2 more cashmere scarfs”
+8 thoughts on “2 more cashmere scarfs

-Your scarves are gorgeous and I’m loving your muffin pan too!
+1. Your scarves are gorgeous and I’m loving your muffin pan too!
 The cashmere that I’ve felted hasn’t felted nearly as well as wool and lambswool; glad to know it’s not just me.

-While you’re at it, how about a tutorial for popovers, Mimi.
+2. While you’re at it, how about a tutorial for popovers, Mimi.

 God, that photo just sent me into a frenzy of recipe hunting.

-I’ve got a swell collection of that bakeware from estate sales.
+4. I’ve got a swell collection of that bakeware from estate sales.
 Why don’t they still make it???
 I’ve been doing a lot of sewing with felted sweaters the past few days, using Betz White’s Warm Fuzzies book as a guide.
 Oh so satisfying to turn a $3.00 thrift store sweater into two tea cozies and three pairs of mittens!

-You really get busy don’t you!
+5. You really get busy don’t you!
 I so love the scarves!
 They are beautiful and I can just imagine how they must feel.
 I am just now completing a quilt made from felted sweaters.
 I have learned a lot making it: the various sweaters felt very differently and the thicknesses vary considerably – as does the stretchiness of the weaves.
 I am afraid that I should have taken more care not to strech it as I was making it.
 I has some very interesting curves in it!

 Looking forward to seeing more of what you make.
 I was surprised to see these projects as I thought you were exclusively dolls!
 It is fun to see your range og talents!